atrocore/atropim-docs/en/how-tos/first-steps-how-to-configure-the-system.md

 - Is part of
 - etc.

-For more information on creating product associations, read the article [“How to create a full and qualitative product description in 6 steps.”](./product-description-in-6-steps.md#step-5-enter-associated-products).
+For more information on creating product associations, read the article: [“How to create a full and qualitative product description in 6 steps.”](./product-description-in-6-steps.md#step-5-enter-associated-products).

 ## Configure product families